zulip/zulip/docs/prod-mobile-push-notifications.md

 That should be all you need to do!

-To test whether you've configured it properly, you should do the
+If you'd like to verify the full pipeline, you can do the following.
-following:
+Please follow the instructions carefully:

 * [Configure mobile push notifications to always be sent][notification-settings] (normally they're only sent if you're idle, which isn't ideal for this sort of testing).